-Blockchain, one of the most noticeable emerging technologies, allows brands to demonstrate their sustainability claims while providing greater transparency.
+As one of the most noticeable emerging technologies, blockchain allows brands to demonstrate their sustainability claims while providing greater transparency.
 Blockchain traceability solutions provide distributed databases, enable transparent data storage with chains, and create a seamless chain of information between the parties in the system.

 Experts have even pointed out eight aspects where blockchain can improve the fashion industry along its supply chain (according to Innovatech):

 - Protection of intellectual property rights, physical property, and personal data